Dollar hits 1-year high versus yen as inflation worries lift yields - Up News Info

 fund, identified as Archegos Capital, although those jitters had

-The dollar rose as high as 109.89 yen in Asia on Tuesday, a
+The dollar rose to a cusp of 110 yen in Asia, a level not

-level not seen since March of last year.
-It’s on track for the
+seen since March of last year.
+It’s on track for the best month

-best month since late 2016, with the end of Japan’s fiscal year
+since late 2016, with the end of Japan’s fiscal year this month

 The euro languished near the 4-1/2-month low of